Ear Surgery In San Francisco

 If your child is young, Dr. Javaheri may recommend general anesthesia.
 For older children and adult patients, a local anesthetic combined with a sedative may be recommended to help the patient relax during the procedure.

 Another technique involves a similar incision in the back of the ear.
-Skin is removed and stitches are used to fold the cartilage back on itself to reshape the ear without removing any cartilage.
+Skin is reduced and stitches are used to fold the cartilage back on itself to reshape the ear without extracting any cartilage.

 In most cases, a faint scar in the back of the ear will result, though it should fade with time.
 Even when only one ear appears to protrude, surgery is usually performed on both ears to ensure a better visual balance.*